CodeWithAlamin/Friends-TvSeries-Site/README.md

 ### Video source

-Video links were sourced from a 3rd party public google drive shared by a user named: (hajxh1) and the drive link is https://drive.google.com/drive/folders/1JqyfZKdkhmgymOVxZbfePG6XqQGUGoZF

 It is not a commercial project and the videos are not hosted on this site.
 The videos are streamed from the google drive directly.